programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 **Normalizing** the data dramatically changes the appearance of the map.
 Our initial visualization suggested that the problem of police killing civilians was limited to a few counties, generally those with large populations.
 But when the data is normalized, it appears police killings of civilians is far more widespread.
 The counties with the highest **rates** of killings are those with low populations, even if they have relatively few killings.
 Trying to illustrate this issue with charts or tables would not show the issue nearly as well.

-## Add an Information Box to the Map
+# Add an Information Box to the Map

-Folium allows map maker to add a box that displays information about the area below the cursor.
-This might be a county name, its population, or the number of people killed by police officers.
+In the process of creating our map, we have generated a number of different useful pieces of information: the number of people killed in a county by police, the population of the county, the rate of people killed, and so forth.
+Folium allows map makers to display this sort of information in a floating box that will be displayed as the user moves their cursor over the map.
+This is very helpful, especially when examining areas one may not be familiar with.
+But it is a little complicated to get set up correctly.

 To add the floating information box, we will use a Folium method called `folium.GeoJsonTooltip()`.